Friday 8th August 2008

 |Text too small?|

 Shares of Telecom have lagged behind the NZX50 in the past five years as increased competition and regulatory changes eroded margins and drove up costs.
-Its profit margin in New Zealand "continues to reduce" as customers migrate away from more-profitable fixed-line services to mobile, the company said.
+Its profit margin in New Zealand "continues to reduce" as customers migrate away from more-profitable fixed-line services to mobile, where Telecom competes with Vodafone Plc.

 "In this new environment customers have more choice and opportunities than ever before," chief executive Paul Reynolds said.